StarRocks/starrocks/docs/loading/Stream_Load_transaction_interface.md

 ## References

+For information about the suitable application scenarios and supported data file formats of Stream Load and about how Stream Load works, see [Load data from a local file system or a streaming data source using HTTP PUT](../loading/StreamLoad.md).

-For more information about the syntax and parameters of `curl`, see [STREAM LOAD](../sql-reference/sql-statements/data-manipulation/STREAM%20LOAD.md).
+For information about the syntax and parameters for creating Stream Load jobs, see [STREAM LOAD](../sql-reference/sql-statements/data-manipulation/STREAM%20LOAD.md).